What Is a dApp? Decentralized Apps Explained

 Will dApps replace Apps?

-Although decentralized applications have long been considered one of the holy grails of blockchain technology, the truth is, they’re still largely experimental and they’ve still got some growing pains to deal with before they can be considered real app-killers.
+Although decentralized applications are often considered one of the holy grails of blockchain technology, they’re still largely experimental.
+Currently, dapps still have some growing pains to deal with before they can compete with their web2 counterparts.

 And there’s a few main reasons behind this.

 For one, they’re often not the most intuitive to use.
-Many (but not all) Dapps still suffer from somewhat of a user experience issue, since they aren’t built with the same budgets as many regular apps.
+Many (but not all) Dapps still suffer from user experience issues.
+Put simply, they don’t have the same funding web2 apps might do.

 But perhaps most importantly, there is a general lack of awareness about what Dapps are and the benefits they provide to users.
 This is a bummer, since there are many genuinely promising Dapps out there.

-Nonetheless, major strides are being made and Dapps are gradually becoming better recognized, more powerful, and more widespread.
-But there’s still a lot of work to be done, and Dapp users of today can still be counted among the earliest adopters of the technology.
+Nonetheless, major strides are being made and Dapps are gradually becoming better recognized.
+But it’s not just that, dapps are also becoming more powerful, and more widespread.
+That said, Dapp users of today are still among the earliest adopters of the technology.